wp-plugins/wppizza/readme.txt

 == Changelog ==

+2.3.1.2
+* made error when committing 2.3.1.1. no other changes made

 2.3.1.1
 * set multisite checkbox as being selected by default as chances are every site in the network has different settings/belong to a different restaurant